gnomad-cloud/qa-cli/README.md

 I want to test-drive QA-Engine
 ======================================

 QA-Engine is built using NodeJS.
-If you're new to node, pre-read [Getting Started](https://www.npmjs.com/package/QA-Engine/tutorial).

 You install QA-Engine as a system-wide CLI command: